top of page

 SVRA Committees

 Collaborative groups within the SVRA focus on specific community initiatives, such as local events, neighbourhood safety, and environmental sustainability.
-These committees enable residents to actively contribute ideas, expertise, and effort to enhance the quality of life within Seaton Village.
-Descriptions of each of the SVRA committees are below the Updates section.
+Joining a committee enables residents to actively contribute ideas, share expertise and apply effort to collectively enhance the quality of life within Seaton Village.
+Descriptions of each of the SVRA committees are below the Committee News section.

 Executive Committee